 As mentioned, almost everything through Up is done through the Up mobile application, which is pretty game changing.
 Up is entirely cloud based with their whole corporate infrastructure managed by Google, and the app is the only user interface – there are no branches, no website log in and even no phone banking.

 Clearly a lot of thought has gone into this applications development – The app presents itself cleanly and very well, providing an awesome graphical User Interface (UI).
-I found it intuitive and easy to lean how to use, setting up my linked accounts and texting with their support team via their in app live chat function.
+I found it intuitive and easy to learn how to use, setting up my linked accounts and texting with their support team via their in app live chat function.

 Overall, it was a great User Experience (UX) and clearly the team behind Up know a thing or two about mobile banking application development.